Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats love walks as much as dogs do.
 They are just not as common because people assume that cats can’t be trained to walk with leashes.
 We’re not even going to dispute the fact that it can be difficult to train our feline friends.
 But remember, the word “difficulty” has never been synonymous with “impossibility”.

 You need to start training your cat at an early age.
-It’s still possible to train an adult cat, but you’ll have to be prepared to put in lots of work.
+It’s still possible to train an adult cat, but you will have to be prepared to put in lots of work.
 Do not put a leash on them right off the bat.
 Start with a harness, and put it on for a short period only.
 When you sense that they are getting used to it, attach the leash.

 Positive reinforcement is the perfect method of training here, as cats respond well to rewards.
 Don’t pull the leash on the first try, as this could spook them.
 Let them drag the leash around until they get used to it.